-- A. Comply with ASTM C1397, ASTM E2511, and EIFS manufacturer's written instructions for installation of EIFS as applicable to each type of substrate indicated. - B. Water-Resistive Barrier Coating: Not Used Part of ZIP System. - C. Flexible-Membrane Flashing: Install over water-resistive barrier coating, applied and lapped to shed water; seal at openings, penetrations, and terminations.
-Prime substrates with flashing primer if required and install flashing. - D. Trim: Apply trim accessories at perimeter of EIFS, at expansion joints, and elsewhere as indicated.
-Coordinate with installation of insulation.
+- A. Comply with ASTM C1397, ASTM E2511, and EIFS manufacturer's written instructions for installation of EIFS as applicable to each type of substrate indicated. - B. Water-Resistive Barrier Coating: To be placed over ZIP system.
+Tape should be left off zip system where EIFS is to be installed. - C. Flexible-Membrane Flashing: Install over water-resistive barrier coating, applied and lapped to shed water; seal at openings, penetrations, and terminations.
+Prime substrates with flashing primer if required and install flashing.